-This new information is factored into your credit score each time an inquiry is made (i.e. someone requests your score from a credit scoring agency, like FICO).
+This new information is factored into your credit score each time an inquiry is made (i.e. when a creditor reviews your credit history).
 It’s interesting to note that people have reported month-to-month credit score fluctuations of around 20 points without anything significant changing in their credit profiles.

 Checking Your Credit Score

 If you are interested in checking your credit score, there are a number of ways that you can do so.
 However, you should also note that doing so may not be necessary.

 For starters, there are countless different credit scoring models and creditors often modify them with proprietary algorithms, therefore creating their own credit scores which you will not be able to access.
 Depending on the particular model, ordering your credit score may also cost money.
 It’s therefore an inefficient (and potentially endless) pursuit to try to get the exact credit score that your lender uses.